 All of this provides Cerberus with practically infinite “linear” scalability.
 This means that as more nodes are added to the Radix Public Network, throughput increases linearly.
 As a result, Cerberus is the only consensus protocol that is capable of supporting the global financial system on a decentralized network.

-For the Olympia release, Cerberus is being released in a simplified unsharded form.
+For the Babylon mainnet versions, Cerberus was used in a simplified unsharded form.
 For more details on what unsharded Cerberus is capable of, see here.

 Further reading: